CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Using-netconsole-with-syslog-on-Cumulus-Linux-Switches.md

 toc: 4
 ---

 `{{<exlink url="https://www.kernel.org/doc/Documentation/networking/netconsole.txt" text="netconsole">}}` is a Linux feature that allows you to redirect kernel messages output from `dmesg` to a location across the network using UDP.
-You can capture and store these messages on a `syslog` server to investigate issues on a Cumulus Linux switch where the `dmesg` output is generated.
+You can capture and store these messages on a `syslog` server to investigate issues on the Cumulus Linux switch that is generating the `dmesg` output.
 This is useful where a physical console is not connected and you need to debug kernel events, such as system crashes and unexpected reboots.

 `netconsole` is not a replacement for a physical console.
 It does not provide an interactive console to the switch; it is a remote logging service only. `netconsole` is also not available until the network has initialized on boot.
 Log data from early in the boot cycle is not captured.
 Use `netconsole` whenever a physical console is not available to log data.